 Generally, no. However, consultations and other appointments can take place on weekends as needed to better serve you.
 Please keep in mind that the firm is closed during all Federal holidays.

 ALR is eligible to practice law in Florida, Maryland, and the District of Columbia.
-The firm's family and bankruptcy practice is limited to South Florida, Maryland, and the District of Columbia.
+The firm's family practice is limited to South Florida, Maryland, and the District of Columbia.
 ALR is also eligible to practice Immigration & Nationality law before Immigration Courts ("EOIR") and U.S. Citizenship and Immigration Services ("USCIS") nationwide.

 On Wednesday, March 16, 2022, the Department of Homeland Security announced that it has designated Afghanistan for Temporary Protected Status, most commonly known as "TPS."
 To be eligible for ...